mashaan14/YouTube-channel/README.md

-# YouTube-channel
+# mashaan14 YouTube channel
-Code used to produce figures for YouTube channel (mashaan14)
+I casually post videos to [my YouTube channel](https://youtube.com/@mashaan14).
+I used these notebooks to produce figures for my videos.